MaSe69/dssb/md/90_Generated/listing_altair.md

 |  Object |  How to | Coding Hint | Link to Example |
 | :---            |    :--------   |  :--- |  :--- |
 | Tooltips | add tooltips to a scatter plot| tooltip=['Name', ...] .interactive(),  |[Vega Cars Tooltips](vega_cars_interactive)|

+This table was generated using a dataframe.
+Find here explanations [about Altair](altair_about).